 You can find Sprint True Mobile 5G available in Atlanta, Chicago, Dallas-Fort Worth, Houston, Kansas City, Los Angeles, New York City, Phoenix, and Washington, DC.

-Sprint 5G phones
+Best Sprint 5G phones

 Of course, you’ll first want to make sure you’re in already in a Sprint 5G area, and you’re on a 5G-ready plan.
-With that, these are the best Sprint 5G phones you can buy right now.
+With that, here are the best Sprint 5G phones you can buy right now.

 OnePlus 7 Pro 5G